oVirt/ovirt-site/source/release/3.0/index.html.md

 *   [Node_Backlog](Node_Backlog)

-## Reports
+## Data Warehouse and Reports

-No packaging will not be released as part of this build.
+No packaging for the components will be released as part of the inital oVirt Project release.

 ## VDSM